Overlay

 If employees understand the brand promise that they work to support and how their efforts directly affect the brand’s success and fulfill consumer wants and needs, they’ll develop a stronger sense of personal accountability.
 In other words, they’ll take greater pride in their work and they’ll want to deliver better results.
 In a nutshell, they’ll care.

 People care when they feel cared for.
 And this is not just about holding hands.
-It’s about caring about what people care about.
+It’s about caring what people care about.
 People care when there’s a direct link between what they’re asked to do and their personal needs, values, interests, and aspirations.

 3. Increase Word-of-Mouth Marketing